 Employees are entitled to public holidays under the National Employment Standards (NES).
 The NES outline the minimum standards for employment in Australia.

-Full-time and part-time employees who are absent from work because of a public holiday should be paid their base rate of pay for the hours they would otherwise have worked (this does not include incentive-based payments, bonuses, loadings or monetary allowances).
+Full-time and part-time employees who are absent from work because of a public holiday should be paid their base rate of pay for the hours they would otherwise have worked.
+Employees aren't owed incentive-based payments, bonuses, overtime, penalty rates, loadings or monetary allowances.

-You may request an employee to work on public holidays if the request is reasonable.
-However, an employee may refuse the request if it's not reasonable or if the refusal is reasonable.
+You can request an employee to work on public holidays if the request is reasonable.

-- the employee's personal circumstances, such as family responsibilities
+- employee's personal circumstances, such as family responsibilities

 An employee can refuse the request if the request isn't reasonable, or if they have a reasonable reason to refuse.